resh-cp/Property-Analysis-Australia-dashboard/README.md

 # 📊 Property-Analysis-Dashboard
-EThis project is an end-to-end Business Intelligence solution focused on property and location-based analysis across Australia.
+This project is an end-to-end Business Intelligence solution focused on property and location-based analysis across Australia.
 It combines housing, rental, transport, education, and crime data to deliver meaningful insights for data-driven decision-making.
 ## 🎯 Objective
   Build a scalable data warehouse for multi-domain property analysis